loginom/loginom-help-en-omegat/data/processors/transformation/java-script/README.md

 ### Configure Output Columns

-Composition and features of the output data set fields are set at the following wizard page: *Configure Output Columns*.
+Composition and features of the output data set fields are set on the following wizard page: *Configure Output Columns*.

 ### JavaScript